19818794/alx-higher_level_programming/0x02-python-import_modules/README.md

 | `4-hidden_discovery.py`     | prints all the names defined by the compiled module `hidden_4.pyc`.
 | `5-variable_load.py`        | imports the variable a from the file `variable_load_5.py` and prints its value.
 | `100-my_calculator.py`      | imports all functions from the file `calculator_1.py` and handles basic operations.
+| `101-easy_print.py`         | prints a string followed by a new line, in the standard output.